Support for the array API standard#

 Array API standard support is still experimental and hidden behind an environment variable.
 Only a small part of the public API is covered right now.

 This guide describes how to use and add support for the Python array API standard.
-This standard allows users to use any array API compatible array library with SciPy out of the box.
+This standard allows users to use any array API compatible array library with parts of SciPy out of the box.

 The RFC defines how SciPy implements support for the standard, with the main principle being “array type in equals array type out”.
 In addition, the implementation does more strict validation of allowed array-like inputs, e.g. rejecting numpy matrix and masked array instances, and arrays with object dtype.